 - The cost of airfares for your family to and from Australia; - Possible higher rent for a larger home; - Limited employment opportunities for your spouse; - Extra costs for food, clothing and other necessities; - The effect on you and your studies if your family is not happy in Australia; - Whether your children will adjust to school in Australia; - Waiting lists for childcare centres; and - Whether to come alone to Australia first and arrange things for your family or to all come at the same time.

-For more information, please visit the Department of Home Affairs website.
+Please visit the Department of Home Affairs website for more information about visa and travel matters.